Download a PDF of this brochure

 Prince Albert of Monaco — The prince became interested in oceanography at the age of 22.
 He founded the world renowned Oceangraphic Institute in Monaco.
 It includes an aquarium, museum, and library.
 He also founded a research facility in Paris.

-Vice President Joseph Biden — He began his long political career when he was first elected to the Senate in 1973 at the age of 30, making him the sixth-youngest senator in U.S. history.
+President Joseph Biden — He began his long political career when he was first elected to the Senate in 1973 at the age of 30, making him the sixth-youngest senator in U.S. history.
 Biden is pictured in the Stuttering Foundation's Famous People Who Stutter brochure and poster.

 Col. Joshua Chamberlain — The Union colonel in the Civil War was wounded several times and, according to historians, was an inspiration and a hero to his men.
+Here are 10 inspirational quotes.

 Winston Churchill — He served as the British prime minister from 1940 to 1945 and again from 1951 until 1955.
 A noted statesman and orator, Churchill was also an officer in the British Army and an author.
 He won the Nobel Prize in Literature in 1953 for historical writing.